 - an insurer, lender, client or other.

 - We make this commitment in the public and consumer interest and in line with the principles of good regulation.

 - There will be types of information that the CLC is not able to share for legal, commercial or regulatory reasons.
 The exemptions are set out in the next section.

 - Our approach to considering exemptions to our general commitment to openness takes account of general freedom of information practice, the public interest and the principles of good regulation (proportionality, accountability, consistency, transparency, targeting).

-- The following exemptions will identify whether particular categories or items of information should not be published by the CLC.
+- The following exemptions will identify particular categories or items of information that should not be published by the CLC.
 The first three are absolute exemptions.
 The remainder are qualified exemptions in which case the grounds for the exemption will be tested against our commitment to openness.

 - Confidential information – Information, the disclosure of which would constitute a breach of confidence actionable by the person who provided the information or any other person.

 - Prohibited disclosures – Information the disclosure of which is incompatible with any law or which would constitute or be punishable as contempt of court (e.g. ‘tipping off’ under the Proceeds of Crime Act 2002).

 - The following exemptions are not absolute.
 They set out reasons why we might decide not to make information available.
 Before they are applied we will consider them against the public and consumer interest in disclosure, our regulatory responsibilities and our commitment to being as open as possible.